County Galway Ireland · Co. Galway · Carraroe Save · Share

 Nov-Feb

-The weather is serious.
-The Coral Strand is at its most dramatic.
-Some smaller places shut.
-The village is more itself than ever.
+The weather is serious and the Coral Strand is at its most dramatic.
+Some smaller places shut down.
+The village is more itself than ever, but bring the right coat.

 ◐ Mind yourself